neon-fish/settings/README.md

 // Updated values can be saved using: await settings.save();
-// Note: is saving is throttled, this promise will resolve immediately.
+// Note: if saving is throttled, this promise will resolve immediately.
 The actual save
 // will be performed later, up to `timeout` milliseconds (default 100ms)

 // Settings can be loaded from file using: